-To start, press programmer keys (CTRL + F3) (hold CTRL and then press F3).
+To start, press programmer keys (CTRL + F3) (hold down the Control and then press the F3 key).
 The following message appears:

-'''

-SUPERVISE-OLD: NEW
+SUPERVISE-OLD:NEW

 FIRE-----Y: .
 [Y/N] (Y = existing data)

-'''

 The sequence first asks if any "Fire" programming is used.
 Answer Y/yes if you wish to have the subscriber report "Trouble" conditions.
-Also, enter Y/yes if you using the line cut monitor.
+Also, enter Y/yes if your using the line cut monitor.
 Otherwise answer N/no (refer to chart below).
 The existing programming is shown under the "OLD:".
 If you wish to change the setting, enter Y or N. To leave unchanged, simply push <ENTER>.
 Next appears: